guinea-pigg/Pagination_in_API_Documentation/chapters/Pagination_Styles_and_Patterns.md

 ## Keyset-Based Pagination <a id="Keyset-Based-Pagination"></a>

-Keyset-based pagination, also known as seek method pagination relies on unique, sortable keys.
+Keyset-based pagination uses unique, sortable keys.
 This method is often preferred for datasets where natural ordering exists, such as timestamps or alphabetical order.

 Keyset-based pagination offers predictable performance and is well-suited for large datasets, as it doesn't suffer from the performance issues associated with offset-based pagination.

+Keyset-based pagination involves specifying additional parameters:

+- `limit`: Specifies the maximum number of items to return in the response.
+This parameter controls the page size or the number of items retrieved in each request.
+- `starting_after`: Specifies the keyset indicating the starting point for fetching the next page of results.
+This keyset represents the identifier or value of the last item from the previous page.
+- `ending_before`: Some APIs may use an `ending_before` parameter instead of a `starting_after` parameter.
+This parameter specifies the keyset indicating the ending point for fetching the previous page of results.

 | Advantages                                       | Disadvantages                                          |
 |--------------------------------------------------|--------------------------------------------------------|